-- A listing of the approximate dates when each incident occurred, discussion of the applicant's fears and injuries and the effect that each abusive incident has had on the applicant and their family; - b) Restraining or civil protection orders; - c) Medical records or statement from medical professional; - d) Documentation from a mental health professional; - e) Police reports, records of telephone calls or visits to the victim's address.
-This may include telephone calls to the police registering a compliant, a log of police runs made to the residence, copies of all tapes and reports written by officers responding to a call; - f) A record of an administrative agency or victim service provider; - g) Court records; - h) Statements signed by workers from a domestic violence shelter or other domestic violence programs attesting to the time the victim spent in the shelter and the reason as linked to incidents of abuse; - i) Statement signed by counselors, if victim attended counseling; - j) Statement signed by attorney from whom the victim sought assistance in addressing domestic violence, dating violence, sexual assault, or stalking. - k) Reports, statements from police, judges and other court officials, clergy, social workers, social service agencies, or other victim service providers; - I) Other credible evidence as corroborated by law enforcement or domestic violence providers.
+- a) Court records (e.g., restraining and civil protection orders) or statements from a judge or other court officials; - Medical records or statements from mental health professionals or medical professionals from whom the victim sought assistance in addressing domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking; - c) Police reports or statements (e.g., records of police visits to the victim's address or telephone calls, which may include telephone calls to the police registering a complaint, a log of police runs made to the residence, and copies of all tapes and reports written by officers responding to a call); - Reports or statements signed by workers (collectively, "processionals") from a domestic violence shelter or domestic violence program attesting to the time the victim spent in the shelter and the correlation to the incidents of abuse; - e) Statements signed by a clergy or social worker, other employee, agent, or volunteer of an administrative agency, social service agency, victim service provider, domestic violence program, clergy, counselor, or attorney (collectively, "professional") from whom the victim sought assistance in addressing domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking. - f) Other credible evidence as corroborated by law enforcement or domestic violence providers.

-Statements signed by above-mentioned professionals must specify, under penalty of perjury, that the professional believes the incident or incidents of domestic violence occurred and meet the definition of domestic violence, dating violence, sexual assault, or stalking.
+Statements signed by above-mentioned professionals must specify, under penalty of perjury, that the professional believes the incident or incidents of domestic violence occurred and meet the definition of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking.
 Same statements must also be signed by the victim.

-- 2. Conflicting Evidence - a) If PHCD receives conflicting evidence that an incident of domestic violence, dating violence, sexual assault or stalking has been committed (such as certification forms from two or more members of a household each claiming to be a victim and naming one or more of the other petitioning household members as the abuser or perpetrator), PHCD may request third-party documentation from victims in order to resolve the conflict.

-b) The victim must provide the third party documentation within 30 days.
+- 2. Conflicting Evidence - a) If PHCD receives conflicting evidence that an incident of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking has been committed (such as certification forms from two or more members of a household each claiming to be a victim and naming one or more of the other petitioning household members as the abuser or perpetrator), PHCD may request third-party documentation from victims in order to resolve the conflict. - b) The victim must provide the third party documentation within 30 days.
 If the victim fails or refuses to provide third-party documentation where there is conflicting evidence, PHCD does not have to provide the victim with the protections contained in this policy.